-- Any threats of violence should be reported to the police and they should also be informed of any comments that could cause serious harassment, alarm or distress.
+- Any threats of violence should be reported to the police, and they should also be informed of any comments that could cause serious harassment, alarm or distress.
 Again, contact could be made with the local police liaison officer about whether there is the potential for harassment proceedings or whether any other offences have been committed, although the case may be categorised as a civil matter. - Comments that are threatening, discriminatory, offensive, abusive or use foul language should be reported to the social media site with the request for them to be taken down.
 It is helpful to quote the site's own terms & conditions, highlighting where the remarks breach their policy.
 There is usually a button on the site to make such reports.
 Schools have to be aware that there will be a time delay in the review of this content and that if the content does not breach the terms and conditions, then the site administrators will not remove it.
-Forced removal of comments may only occur if the comments break the law or break the website's terms and conditions. - It is advised that the Headteacher's response to the comments also takes into account how widely the remarks are published and whether there is some truth in the content, however inappropriately expressed. - Those purchasing the LA Legal Service can obtain legal advice on specific individual cases, or on the phrasing of any general letter (or relevant section of a document).
+Forced removal of comments may only occur if the comments break the law or break the website's terms and conditions. - It is advised that the Headteacher's response to the comments also considers how widely the remarks are published and whether there is some truth in the content, however inappropriately expressed. - Those purchasing the LA Legal Service can obtain legal advice on specific individual cases, or on the phrasing of any general letter (or relevant section of a document).
 Where appropriate, Legal Services will advise the school on the composition of a letter to the individual posting the comments.
-They have drafts on file ready for adaptation to the school's particular situation.

-For Headteachers serving in Maintained Schools the LA has a duty of care and speaking to the school's designated adviser may be the first contact in seeking support to tackle the issue.
+They have drafts on file ready for adaptation to the school's particular situation. - For Headteachers serving in Maintained Schools the LA has a duty of care and speaking to the school's designated adviser may be the first contact in seeking support to tackle the issue.
 The adviser will also signpost relevant sources of support available.

-The following traded services are available for help and advice as appropriate:
+The following services are available for help and advice as appropriate:

-- LA Legal Services - LA Public Relations 'Crisis Communications Team' - Local Authority Occupational health can provide a link to a counselling service - The school's HR provider is a good source of advice - Headteachers may wish to discuss with their school's School Improvement Adviser
+- The school's HR provider is a good source of advice. - Headteachers may wish to discuss with the Trust Central Team / School Improvement Lead